skjolber/camunda-bpm-examples/startevent/soap-cxf-server-start/README.md

 ![Example Process][png]

 The example BPMN 2.0 process is triggered by a SOAP call.
-The SOAP service starts the process by submitting a start form.
+The SOAP webservice-server starts the process by submitting a start form.

 # Overview